Croatia World Cup Fixtures, Squad, Group Guide - World Soccer

 Croatia World Cup Friendlies

-On the 24th of March they will go up against Peru, and then Mexico four days later.
-Finally on the 8th of June they go up against Senegal.
+On the 24th of March they went up against Peru and lost 2-0.
+A 1-0 win against Mexico followed but they then lost to Brazil 2-0.
+Finally on the 8th of June beat Senegal.

 Croatia World Cup Fixtures